Someguyfromcrowd/DeadlierNights/README.txt

    deadliernights.set.mob:
      description: Allows for the toggling of mob buffs deadliernights.set.scare:
-     description: Allows for toggling of scares deadliernights.set.fatigue:
+     description: Allows for the toggling of scares deadliernights.set.fatigue:
+     description: Allows for the toggling of fatigue deadliernights.set.moon:
-     description: Allows for toggling of fatigue deadliernights.set.decay:
+     description: Allows for the toggling of moon effects deadliernights.set.decay:
      description: Allows for the exposure decay rate to be set deadliernights.reload: